dev-ro/wordle_solver/README.md

 # Wordle Solver (Flutter + Firebase)

-A fast, feedback‑driven Wordle assistant with a clean Flutter UI and a Python solver running on Firebase Cloud Functions.
+A fast, feedback‑driven Wordle assistant with a clean Flutter UI and a fully client‑side solver.
+Firebase is used for auth and hosting dictionaries in Storage.

 ## Play and test